 For conspicuous gallantry and devotion to duty, especially on three occasions: (1) He continued firing with his battery under machine-gun fire until the enemy came in view, when he personally supervised the withdrawal of his guns.
-(2) He kept his battery in action till the last moment while the infantry were retiring through his position.
+(2) He kept his withdrawal of his guns.
+(2) He kept his battery in action till the last moment while the infantry were retiring through his posi-tion.
 (3) When his battery came under heavy fire with direct observation he continued firing on the advancing enemy with open sights until his ammunition was expended, and then successfully withdrew his guns.
 (D.S.O. gazetted 14th November, 1916.)